 I've worked with quite a few MLB player's who have faced Greg Maddux in their career.
 The consensus has always been, he's the best pitcher they've ever faced.

-Where talent scouts recognized him as a sub par pitcher because of his velocity and size, he turned that into a strength.
-That strength led him to being arguably the best pitcher of all time.
+Where talent scouts recognized him as a sub-par pitcher because of his velocity and size, he turned that into a strength.
+That strength led him to be arguably the best pitcher of all time.

 I specifically remember watching Maddux growing up.
 I grew up an LA Dodger and Colorado Rockies fan.
 Whenever Maddux faced us, I remember just feeling hopeless.
 He seemed to deal us out of every game.
 And he did it throwing 84 MPH fastballs!
 I'm not sure if I'll ever witness anything like his greatness again.

 You may not be on the "radar" because of perceived limitations in talent.

 But talents come in many forms and if you believe you have it, maximize it, and have confidence in yourself.